olehrechukh/personal-blog/content/blog/number-sums-solver/number-sums-solver.md

   - gaming
 ---

-# Solving Mobile Game Number-Sums: An Algorithmic Approach
+# Solving Mobile Game Number-Sums: An Algorithmic Approach with vizualization

+## Introduction

-Mobile games that involve number-sums puzzles require players to manipulate grid values to match specified row and column sums.
-This article describes the algorithms implemented to solve such puzzles effectively.
+In the realm of mobile gaming, number-sums puzzles present an intriguing challenge, requiring players to manipulate grid values to achieve specified row and column sums.
+These puzzles not only test logical thinking but also offer a rewarding sense of accomplishment when solved.
+This article delves into the algorithms designed to tackle these puzzles effectively, ensuring a seamless and enjoyable gaming experience.

 ## Overview of GridModel